Starting a Small Business 101

 If you’re new to the world of small business, your new best friends in life should be your bookkeeper and your accountant.
 The former should be engaged for a few hours every week (especially at the start of your business) to compile your books and ensure your records are maintained to the required standard, while the latter will help review your tax situation and prepare financial statements.
 Both can also be used as invaluable sources of actionable intelligence about ways to reduce costs, increase margins, and generally streamline your finances.You’ll be able to spend all that time you save doing what you love and thinking strategically about your business.

 If this all sounds too complex for you, there are alternatives.
-Thanks to advances in technology, there are tools available that help simplify bookkeeping and accounting so that you don’t have to hire an full-time accountant.
+Thanks to advances in technology, there are tools available that help simplify bookkeeping and accounting so that you don’t have to hire a full-time accountant to take care of the basics.
 We’re big believers that a technology-led approach to running a small business will leave you with more actionable insights, more time to focus on your day-to-day operations, and ultimately, more money.
 For details on the cloud-based technologies that more and more business are relying on, make sure to check out our cloud-based business guide.

 TO DIY or Not DIY Small Business Bookkeeping and Accounting, That Is The Question